- Sustainable use of freshwater resources

-Access to sufficient and clean freshwater is not self-evident.
-Increasingly, and all over the world, the water sector is confronted with the challenge of using freshwater sources sustainably.
+Access to sufficient and clean freshwater is not a given.
+Globally, the water sector is confronted with ever-increasing water security challenges and the need to use freshwater sources in a sustainable manner.
 KWR develops knowledge, technologies and management measures to optimally meet the requirements for sufficient and clean freshwater sources.
-We are an expert partner of the water sector in ensuring the freshwater provision for drinking water, agriculture, industry and nature, today and into the future.
+We are an expertise centre for the water sector.
+Our goal is to ensure freshwater security for people, agriculture, industry and nature, not only for today but also into the future.

 Freshwater sources under pressure

-- Monitoring, diagnosis and localisation of sources of contamination of (ground)water resulting from agricultural activities, industrial point-source discharges and urban pollution.
+- Monitoring and analysing the behaviour of (ground)water contaminants introduced by agricultural activities, industrial point-source discharges, (in)direct reuse of effluent and urban pollution.

-- Research into the risks for groundwater posed by the use of the subsurface for heat production and aquifer thermal energy storage.
+- Research into the risks of geothermal heat production and aquifer thermal energy storage (ATES) on groundwater quality.

 Sustainable water systems for nature, landscape and agriculture

-- Development of process knowledge concerning the interactions between soil, water and plants, and of predictive models of vegetation development.
-Among other things, this helps realise environmental objectives and identify future biodiversity hotspots.
+- Process knowledge of interactions between soil, water and plants, and predictive models of vegetation development (e.g., achievement of environmental objectives, identification of future biodiversity hotspots).

-- Development of robust water systems for nature, agriculture and drinking water, using water storage, water reuse and an optimal coordination of landscape functions.
+- Development of robust water systems for nature, agriculture and drinking water, using water buffering, water storage, water reuse and an optimal coordination of landscape functions.

 Optimal freshwater provision by using the subsurface

-- Development of methods for the subsurface storage of freshwater in brackish and saline groundwater, so that the freshwater is available for use by greenhouse horticulture and industry during dry periods.
+- Methods for the subsurface storage of freshwater in brackish and saline groundwater, for use by greenhouse horticulture, industry, and in urban areas during dry periods and to prevent flooding.

-- Research into the possibilities for reusing industrial and urban residual water through temporary storage and supplementary treatment in the subsurface.
+- Possibilities for reusing industrial and urban residual water through temporary storage and supplementary treatment in the subsurface.
 Residual water would thus be available for greenhouse horticulture and farming.